Players and shared storytelling

 Modifiers are a way for you to personalise your Traveller.
-You can pick one that will apply to one of your Core stats, changing the way your Traveller will rely and manage that ability.
+Pick one that will apply to one of your Core stats, changing the way your Traveller will rely on and manage that ability.

 A Guarded stat lessens the cost of failure, while making success more difficult.
 Travellers with a Guarded stat have an aversion to loss, and accept a certain level of hardship as a compromise.